snajder-r/IcyClimb/README.md

 ## Development log

+### Locomotion

+* When the IcePick hits the wall, I freeze the IcePick's RigidBody.
+I then compute for each IcePick the distance between the Attach point and the controller location.
+This is the "pull" exacted on the body.
+I then pull the body towards the picks.
+If both picks are lodged in the wall, I take the average pull.
+* In order to make the pull smoother and feel like an effort, the pull is then normalized and multiplied with a fixed pull speed.

 ### Collision
 * Using a Character Controller for player collision with floor and meshes, combined with the XR Character controller driver.
 It's acting a bit weird, though, and climbs up on meshes.
 I haven't found a decent solution yet, other than to make the collider narrow enough that the curvature of the capsule is steep.